Harem: The Median and Achaemenid Empires

 There is no evidence among early Iranians of harem practices, that is, taking large numbers of wives or concubines and keeping them in seclusion.
-However, Iranian dynasties are said to have adopted harem practices after their conquests in the Middle East, where such practices were used in some cultures such as Assyria (the Median Empire conquered Assyria in the 7th century BC, and Media transformed into the Achaemenid Empire).
+However, Iranian dynasties are said to have adopted harem practices after their conquests in West Asia, where such practices were used in some cultures such as Assyria (the Median Empire conquered Assyria in the 7th century BC, and Media transformed into the Achaemenid Empire).
 According to Greek sources, the nobility of the Medes kept no less than five wives, who were watched over by eunuchs.

 Greek historians have reported of harems of the Achaemenid Empire.
 Herodotus reported that each Persian royal or aristocratic man had several wives and concubines who came to the husband on a well-regulated, turn by turn basis and had sole control over their children until they were five years old.

 The Old Persian word for the harem is not attested, but it can be reconstructed as xšapā.stāna (lit. night station or place where one spends the night).

 The royal household was controlled by the chief wife and queen, who as a rule was the daughter of a Persian prince and mother of the heir to the throne, and who was subject only to the king.
 She had her own living quarters, revenue, estates and staff, which included eunuchs and concubines.

-The second rank under the queen consisted of the legal secondary wives, with the title bānūka ("Lady").
-The third rank consisted of unmarried princesses as well as married princesses who lived with their own family, with the title duxçī (daughter).
+The second rank under the queen consisted of the legal secondary wives, with the title bānūka ('Lady').
+The third rank consisted of unmarried princesses as well as married princesses who lived with their own family, with the title duxçī ('daughter').
 The fourth group of women in the harem were the royal slave concubines who were bought in slave markets, received as gifts or tribute, or taken as prisoners of war.
 The concubines were trained to entertain the king and his guests as musicians, dancers, and singers.
 The harem of Darius III reportedly consisted of his mother, his queen-wife, her children, over 300 concubines and nearly 500 household servants.